A black and white photo of the NYC skyline

 Statute of Limitations

+A contract-based claim generally carries a six-year deadline.
+Because the right deadline turns on how the claim is framed, it’s best to speak with an attorney promptly.
 In the case of a claim against a property inspector or a real estate broker, the statute of limitations could be different.
-Consult an attorney as soon as possible to understand the timeline that applies to your case.
+Consult our attorneys to discuss your options.

 Contact Us for a Free Consultation